mlswg/mls-architecture/draft-ietf-mls-architecture.md

 #### Denial of Service {#denial-of-service}

 In general we do not consider Denial of Service (DoS) resistance to be the responsibility of the protocol.
-However, it should not be possible for anyone to perform a trivial DoS attack from which it is hard to recover.
-This excludes the DS, which is explicitly relied upon to not conduct or actively facilitate a DoS.
+However, it should not be possible for anyone aside from the DS to perform a trivial DoS attack from which it is hard to recover.

 #### Non-Repudiation and Deniability